 The following terms are relevant to your usage of Iterable:

-This is just another name for a standard marketing campaign that goes out periodically to a list.
+This is another name for a standard marketing campaign that goes out periodically to a list.
 Think of the many weekly email newsletters you get in your inbox.
-Read the Blast campaign overview.

-Message channels are a way to manage unsubscribes for your different email types within Iterable.
-Read the Channels and message types guide.
+Message channels are a way to manage unsubscribes for your different email types in Iterable.
+Read the Channels and Message Types guide.

 Iterable supports JSON, RSS, and XML data feeds in order to customize/personalize the content you send out in your messages.
 An example e-commerce use case is to have a data feed of your on-sale items that gets automatically included into a template at send-time each morning.

 Experiments, or A/B tests, allow you to test different aspects of an email or a campaign.
 We'll run the tests for you and can even pick out a winner automatically.
-Read the A/B experiments overview.
+Read About Experiments.

 Triggered campaigns are messages that get "triggered" by an action taken by your subscribers.
 This could be something that happens on your website or app (e.g., an abandoned shopping cart), subscribing to a list or any other property that gets set for a user (e.g., they give you their birthday).
-Read the Triggered campaign overview.
+Read Activating a Triggered Campaign.

 Templates are like the blueprints for your messages (emails or push notifications).
 A simple template is static and contains all the content that will be sent out, but we also support more sophisticated templates that can include personalized information, logic and data feeds, all incorporated into the template at send-time.
-Read the Template overview.
+Read the Introduction to Templates.

-Workflows are a very powerful feature.
-A workflow lets you map out exactly what to do with a customer segment, like sending a message, waiting a set amount of time (a "delay"), changing a property, etc. And workflows can be triggered by any event or property.
-Read the Workflow overview.
+Journeys are a very powerful feature.
+A journey lets you map out exactly what to do with a customer segment, like sending a message, waiting a set amount of time (a "delay"), changing a property, etc. And journeys can be triggered by any event or property.
+Read the Journeys Overview.